-Amazon Prime Video Launches Victorine Narrative Lab For France’s Aspiring Writers (EXCLUSIVE) - NewsBreak
+Amazon Prime Video Launches Victorine Narrative Lab for France’s Aspiring Writers (EXCLUSIVE) - NewsBreak

 Dubois added that Amazon wanted to “give these aspiring writers a chance to be heard and give them a helping hand to see their project become something more.”

-Christian Estrosi, the Mayor of Nice and president of Métropole Nice Côte d’Azur and deputy president of Provence-Alpes-Côte d’Azur region, said “the collaboration (they’re) building today with Prime Video and the ENS Louis-Lumière meets the ambition of the City of Nice to strengthen the audiovisual landscape locally and the reputation of the Victorine Studios.”
+Christian Estrosi, the mayor of Nice, president of Métropole Nice Côte d’Azur and deputy president of the Provence-Alpes-Côte d’Azur region, said “the collaboration (they’re) building today with Prime Video and the ENS Louis-Lumière meets the ambition of the City of Nice to strengthen the audiovisual landscape locally and the reputation of the Victorine Studios.”

-This initiative highlights Prime Video’s ambition to forge further ties within France’s community, following the launch of its first French Amazon Original movie “Le Bal des Folles ,” Melanie Laurent ’s Toronto premiering film, and series “Mixte;” as well as innovative formats such as “Love Island France” and “True Story,” among others.
+The initiative underlines Prime Video’s ambition to forge further ties within France’s talent community, following the launch of its first French Amazon Original movie “Le Bal des Folles ,” Melanie Laurent ’s Toronto premiering film, series “Mixte” and formats such as “Love Island France” and “True Story.”

 Comments / 0